 Whole, yet sometimes wounded,

-I stand ready to meet change
+I stand ready to meet the pain of change